javascript-tutorial/en.javascript.info/2-ui/5-loading/02-script-async-defer/article.md

 - They don't wait for anything, nothing waits for them.
 - The script that loads first -- runs first ("load-first" order).

-This can be changed if we explicitly set `script.async=true`.
+This can be changed if we explicitly set `script.async=false`.
 Then scripts will be executed in the document order, just like `defer`.

 In this example, `loadScript(src)` function adds a script and also sets `async` to `false`.